dhvanilp/Information-Technology/README.md

-# V Sem Lab Programs
+# Information Technology
-This repository contains the programs done in the lab as a part of the course during the V semester.
+This repository contains the assignements done as a part of the course during the pursuing of B.Tech degree.